davidawad/Personal_Site_4.0/README.md

 ## This is my new personal website

-Let's be honest with ourselves, this is a template, and it looks freaking beautiful.
+Let's be honest with ourselves, this is a template, but it looks fantastic.

 Cheers!